Get running in seconds.

 getCurrentWindow.cpp → platform-specific window polling per backend

-databaseManager.cpp → persistence, WAL, lock file, midnight rollover
+databaseManager.cpp → persistence, lock file, midnight rollover, historical load

 uiModelManager.cpp → how C++ state becomes Slint models in both UI modes